College Football Playoff 2024 - Goodbye, Brackets and New Top 25 - ExBulletin

 Winner plays: No. 1 Oregon

-No. 12 Arizona State Sun Devils at No. 5 Ohio State Buckeyes
+No. 12 Arizona State Sun Devils at No. 5 Penn State Nittany Lions

 Winner plays: No. 4 Boise State